keithburgie/blog/content/blog/053019-tty-prompt/index.md

 ---
 title: Build a Better Ruby CLI with TTY::Prompt
 date: "2019-05-30T01:57:30+00:00"
-description: This is a custom description for SEO and Open Graph purposes, rather than the default generated excerpt.
-Simply add a description field to the frontmatter.
+description: Guiding a user through your program with selectable options or commands can provide a much better experience than asking them to type their own.
 ---

 Using Terminal to get or send information can be a challenging experience for novice developers.
 Most have only interacted with their computer through a GUI and will quickly feel defeated by the empty box with a blinking cursor.
 After all, the only thing worse than nothing, is anything.